Written by admin

 this keyword

-is the most powerful keyword in JavaScript, but it is difficult to use without knowing its contextual nature.
+this is the most powerful keyword in JavaScript, but it is difficult to use without knowing its contextual nature.
 In most object-oriented languages this keyword is only available within the instantiate-able class construct and logically points to instance.
 A similar concept is available in JavaScript by implementing this in constructor-function called using a new keyword.
 In a global context and within normal functions this points to a global object (window).

 If the function is name-spaced within some object then this points to the name-spaced object.
 The meaning of this keyword can be altered for a function on its call time; call and apply accept the first parameter as context that is internally treated as this.